string-name-k1d/Robotics-Notes/Embedeed/IO/PWM.md

 Therefore the output frequency would be:

-$Freqency\:Output = \frac{Frequency \: of\:clock}{(Prescaler\:Value+1) \cdot (Auto-reloaded\: counter+1)}$
+$Freqency Output = \frac{Frequency \: of\:clock}{(Prescaler\:Value+1) \cdot (Auto-reloaded\: counter+1)}$

-With the frequency set, we would then make use of the *auto-reloaded counter* value to generate pwm with the desired on-time.
+With the frequency set, we would then make use of the `AR counter` value to generate pwm with the desired on-time.

-> *Note*: We usually prefer a larger ARR value and smaller PSC value since it provides better *resolution* - meaning it can generate more "finely divided" on-time values (since more possible counter values). ~~though higher PSC theoretically have lower power consumption, it doesn't really matter~~
+> *Note*: We usually prefer a larger `ARR` value and smaller `PSC` value since it provides better *resolution* - meaning it can generate more "finely divided" on-time values (since more possible counter values). ~~though higher PSC theoretically have lower power consumption, it doesn't really matter~~

 > *Extra*: the TIM actually provides much more functionality than just generating PWMs, feel free to explore its parameters and what they do.
 (NOT NEEDED IN RDC rly)\
 [stm32 Timers wiki](https://wiki.st.com/stm32mcu/wiki/Getting_started_with_TIM)

 **ClassWork 1**
-- [ ] find 3 pairs of PSC and ARR values to generate a 50Hz output frequency from our board (84GHz).
+- [ ] find 3 pairs of `PSC` and `ARR` values to generate a 50Hz output frequency from our board (84GHz).

 > Note that PSC & ARR values must be integers.
 > You may find prime factorization to be useful.

-### On-time: Channels & CRR
+### On-time: Channels & CCR
-We control the on-time by choosing a suitable CRR value for the ARR we have chosen.
+We control the on-time by choosing a suitable capture/compare register `CCR` value for the `ARR` we have chosen.

-For each TIMx, there are 4 channels CHx with their respective CRRx values, allowing us to generate PWMs with different on-times of the **same frequency**.
+For each TIMx, there are 4 channels `CHx` with their respective `CCRx` values, allowing us to generate PWMs with different on-times of the **same frequency**.

 How does it work?
-A HIGH signal is output if the *CCR* value is greater than value in the *AR counter*, and LOW other wise.
+A HIGH signal is output if the `CCR` value is greater than value in the `AR counter`, and LOW other wise.

 So $duty cycle = \frac{on-time}{T} = \frac{CCR}{ARR+1}$

 **ClassWork 2**
-- [ ] find the CRR value for your 50Hz PWM to have 1ms on-time\
+- [ ] find the `CCR` value for your 50Hz PWM to have 1ms on-time\
       (just choose 1 set of CCR and ARR values from your classwork 1)

 ## PWM set up in stm32

 ### Define the PWM features in the IDE

 > There are many pins on the board.
-You need to find out which pin your TIMx_CHx is connected to.
+You need to find out which pin your `TIMx_CHx` is connected to.

 There are 4 steps in setting up the PWM output channel and the pin to use.